Scalable Hierarchical Over-the-Air Federated Learning: System Model

 \subsection{Network Topology}

-We consider groups of devices clustered around edge servers, performing FL, as shown on Fig. 1.
+We consider groups of devices clustered around edge servers, performing FL, as shown on Fig.~1.
 The clusters may have different or similar learning tasks.
 For example, a university campus is mostly interested in science learning tasks in contrast with a farm where the type of sensors and data are completely different.
 One or more core servers support the clusters in the learning process.
-For this, each edge server is connected to a core server by a backhaul link.
 The clusters with the same task connect to the same core server and collaborate to allow hierarchical learning.
+The clusters themselves are wireless cells, with the edge servers located at the base stations.
+The edge servers are connected to the core server by a wired backhaul link.

 We model the emerging network topology with the help of PCP \cite{haenggi_book}.
 A PCP $\Phi$ is formally defined as a union of offspring points in $\mathbb{R}^2$ that are located around parent points.
 In our case, the parent points are the edge servers, while the offspring points are the devices.
 The parent point process is a homogeneous Poisson point process (PPP) $\Phi_\text{p}$ with density $\lambda_\text{p}$.
 Also, the offspring point processes are conditionally independent.
 The set of offspring points of $\mathbf{x} \in \Phi_\text{p}$ is denoted by cluster ${\cal N}^{{\mathbf{x}}}$, such that $\Phi = \cup_{\mathbf{x}\in \Phi_{\rm p}}{\cal N}^{{\mathbf{x}}}$.
 The PDF of each element of ${\cal N}^{{\mathbf{x}}}$ being at a location $\mathbf{y}+\mathbf{x} \in \mathbb{R}^2$ inside the cluster is shown by $f_{\|\mathbf{y}\|}(y)$.